thegetty/bronze-guidelines/content/volume-1/01-indent.md

 Surface cavities may originate from a variety of reasons, not just floating debris.

-## 5 Why investigate casting processes? and other FAQs
+## <span class="head-num">5 </span>Why investigate casting processes? and other FAQs

-### 5.1 Can I tell whether a bronze is cast by the lost wax or another method, and can I precisely figure out which variation has been used?
+### <span class="head-num">5.1 </span>Can I tell whether a bronze is cast by the lost wax or another method, and can I precisely figure out which variation has been used?

 This is a big question.
 It is possible, but depends on many factors.
 See all the indications above, and bear in mind: